LordTael125/Arch-setup/README.md

     evince nano vim virtualbox-host-modules-lts vlc blender-3.3-bin \
     microsoft-edge-stable-bin thunar-volman thunar-archive-plugin \
     thunar-media-tags-plugin tumbler gvfs dolphin kde-cli-tools \
-    kdegraphics-thumbnailers kdenetwork-filesharing purpose
+    kdegraphics-thumbnailers kdenetwork-filesharing purpose  \
+    obs-studio gnome-text-editor
 ```

 Or you can use the attached script "set-hyprland" to install everything for you.

 !!!
 DISCLAIMER !!!
-This hyprland file is updated version of Hyprland created by SolDoesTech for personal use
+"This hyprland file is updated version of Hyprland config files created by SolDoesTech for personal use
-and faster data recovery after OS reinstall with no intention of plagarising the original content.
+and faster data recovery after OS reinstall with no intention of plagarising the original content  or claiming as own."

+--LordTael125--